zptr1/interaction-crafting/README.md

 ### Installation

-1. ‼ Make sure you have experimental 1.21 features enabled! ([here's how to enable them on existing worlds](https://www.youtube.com/watch?v=MmLHVI-U5xM))
+‼ Make sure you have experimental 1.21 features enabled! ([here's how to enable them on existing worlds](https://www.youtube.com/watch?v=MmLHVI-U5xM))
-2. Download the repository as .zip
-3. Drop the .zip into the datapack folder of your world (`.minecraft/saves/[your world]/datapacks`)

 ## How?